seanlw/hyku-vagrant/README.md

 1. Modify `/etc/hosts` on your host machine
 2. Add `127.0.0.1 example.localhost` where `example` will be the short name to the repository
 3. Visit [http://localhost:8080](http://localhost:8080) and log in as super admin
+4. Click "Get Started"
-3. Enter `example` for the "Short name"
+5. Enter `example` for the "Short name"

 ## Stopping vagrant